Serre weights and Breuil's lattice conjecture in dimension three: Serre weight conjectures

-The following Lemma is well-known: \begin{lemma} If $\rhobar:G_{K}\to \GL_3(\F)$ admits a potentially crystalline lift of type $(\lambda,\tau)$, then so does $\rhobar^{\mathrm{ss}}$ $($after possibly extending $\F)$. \end{lemma} \begin{proof} Fix a characteristic $0$ lift $\rho$ of $\rhobar$ which is potentially crystalline of type $(\lambda,\tau)$.
-Then by enlarging the coefficient ring of $\rho$, we can always find a lattice whose reduction is semisimple. \end{proof} This allows us to reduce weight elimination to the case of semisimple representations, which will be based on the following:
+The remainder of the subsection is devoted to results used for weight elimination. \begin{lemma} If $\rhobar:G_{K}\to \GL_3(\F)$ admits a potentially crystalline lift of type $(\lambda,\tau)$, then so does $\rhobar^{\mathrm{ss}}$ $($after possibly replacing $E$ with a ramified extension$)$. \end{lemma} \begin{proof} Fix a characteristic $0$ lift $\rho$ of $\rhobar$ which is potentially crystalline of type $(\lambda,\tau)$.
+Then by enlarging the coefficient ring of $\rho$, we can always find a lattice whose reduction is semisimple by \cite[Lemma 5(2)]{Enns}. \end{proof}